yunzhu-li/blupig-gomoku/README.md

 A Renju (連珠, 五子棋, Gomoku, Five in a Row) AI with a custom `heuristic negamax` algorithm with `α-β pruning` and built-in rules and cut-offs, written in `C++`.

-Currently runs single-threaded, supports only `Gomoku` rules.
+Currently runs single-threaded, supports only `Gomoku` rules, future plans:
+- MCTS with parallelization
+- Self-learning

 A live demo is hosted on: https://apps.yunzhu.li/renju